Lacrymology/states/doc/master_installation.rst

 Check the ``bootstrap_archive.py`` script at the root of the common repository for instruction.

-Copy the output of the archive to the server you want to install the salt-master.
+Copy output of the archive to the server that you want to install salt-master.

 Installation
 ------------